1766 food riots: Law enforcement

 The Secretary at War, Viscount Barrington anticipated the difficulties of 1766 in the preceding year.
 In January 1766, he dispatched a number of cavalry and infantry units to known trouble spots and ordered them to be ready to intervene at the direction of local magistrates should riots erupt.
 Barrington had large numbers of troops available as the country was at peace, unlike during the riots of 1756-7 which had occurred during the Seven Years' War.
 When the rioting began in September Barrington deployed more troops, even where requests had not been received from magistrates.

 Barrington billeted his troops together; this meant that they were sometimes unable to respond quickly to remote uprisings (sometimes mobs roamed the countryside for several days) but prevented individual units from being overwhelmed by numbers.
 As the West Country emerged as an epicentre of unrest, Barrington established a military district, commanding nine cavalry troops and sixteen infantry companies, to coordinate efforts.
 In spite of the relatively wide unrest the Riot Act only had to be read seven times, though on occasions when it was read without troops on hand it proved ineffective at restoring order.
 Rioting largely ceased by October partly due to the effective response of the military and partly due to government tax relief and the charitable activities.
 While suppressing unrest some eight rioters were shot dead by the military.

 To try the large number of people arrested during the riots special commissions of assize were held in Berkshire, Wiltshire, Gloucestershire and Norfolk.
 Of the 204 people arrested for rioting some 108 were brought to trial, of which 59 were convicted.
 The rate of conviction was affected by a decision to release many of the prisoners awaiting trial at Gloucester Castle after an outbreak in the jail.
-Many of those convicted were sentenced to death but most of these sentences were later reduced to penal transportation or the prisoner pardoned completely.
+Many of those convicted were sentenced to death, but most of these sentences were later reduced to penal transportation at the behest of Pitt the Elder, who advocated for their transportation to Florida instead, or were pardoned completely.
 Seven hangings were carried out in Reading, Salisbury and Gloucester in January 1767 with a further man hanged later that year.
 Other rioters were tried at the January 1767 court of quarter sessions, which saw 29 defendants sentenced to transportation to America, 30 imprisoned and 3 sentenced to flogging.
 Six defendants were convicted but received pardons, including two pregnant women.